TheZPerson/forge-hiresfix-swap/README.md

 ## Tips
 1. Newer version of Gradio (like in Neo) allows you to paste images directly from the clipboard with CTRL+V.This saves you the hassle of saving image-files to import them.
-3. There is no need to get too detailed with your edits.
+2. There is no need to get too detailed with your edits.
 Hires fix/Adetailer are usually enough to fix any leftovers of your messy edits.
-4. It's probably best keep the original and modified image at same dimensions; backend may or may not like the mismatch on sizes.
+3. It's probably best keep the original and modified image at same dimensions; backend may or may not like the mismatch on sizes.

+## Advanced (follow at your own risk)
+I found the default brush weight to be too thick for lineart adjustments.
+This can be fixed by making following change in the file:

+modules_forge/forge_canvas/canvas.js

+`ctx.lineWidth = (this.scribbleWidth / (this.scribbleWidthConsistent ? this.imgScale : 1.0)) * 4;`<br>
+to<br>
+`ctx.lineWidth = (this.scribbleWidth / (this.scribbleWidthConsistent ? this.imgScale : 1.0));`

 ## Compatibility